gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

  * reduce/enlarge TAPPING_TERM
  * use Tapdance for all cases

-(bug) Upper case F only possible with RShift or one shot modifiers tap, also LShift+F ungegisters LShift even if held
+(bug) Upper case F only possible with RShift or one shot modifiers tap, also LShift+F unregisters LShift even if held down
       same with N and LShift ... who cares

-# Alternativ layout/typing ideas
+# Alternativ layout/typing ideas ... the past
 instead of the autosymbol hold feature it may be faster to just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and to TYPE I tested this